-- In the Key Combiner area, press Channel

-1, Channel 2, or Both Channels to select the channels that you want to turn on.

-- Channel 1 only turn channel 1 on.

-- Channel 2 only turn channel 2 on.

-- Both Channels turn both channels on.

-- 3. Next to Layering select how the channels interact in 3D space.

-- Automatic channel layering is based on the distance the channel is from you in 3D space, or the size of the channel in 2D space.
+- 3. In the Layering area select how the channels interact.
+(Not available in UHDTV1 video formats.) - Automatic channel layering is based on the distance the channel is from you in 3D space, or the size of the channel in 2D space.
 The channel that is closest to you, or larger, covers the one that is further away, or smaller.
-Use the Dissolve knob to select the amount that the top channel is dissolved into the bottom channel when the channels overlap in the same spot in 3D space.

-- Chan 1 On Top only turn channel 1 on.

-- Chan 2 On Top only turn channel 2 on.

-- Intersecting channel layering is the similar to Automatic without the dissolve, but the channels can intersect and partially cover each other.
+Use the Dissolve knob to select the amount that the top channel is dissolved into the bottom channel when the channels overlap in the same spot in 3D space. - Chan 1 On Top only turn channel 1 on. - Chan 2 On Top only turn channel 2 on - Intersecting channel layering is the similar to Automatic without the dissolve, but the channels can intersect and partially cover each other.

-Tip: Press 3D DVE Allocation to show you how your available 3D channels are assigned.
+Tip: Press DVE Allocation to show you how your available DVE channels are assigned.
 You can free up 3D channels by pressing the 2D button for a keyer you want to release the channels for.
 This turns the 3D key into a 2D key.